R&D, innovation, and technological progress: A test of the Schumpeterian framework without scale effects

 MetadataShow full item record

 I use U.S. manufacturing industry data to estimate a system of three equations implied by a model of R&D-induced growth in steady state.
-These three equations relate R&D intensity to patenting, patenting to technological progress, and technological progress to economic growth.
+These equations relate R&D intensity to patenting, patenting to technological progress, and technological progress to economic growth.
 In each case, I find evidence of positive impact.
-Thus, I reject the null hypothesis that growth is not induced by R&D in favor of the Schumpeterian endogenous growth framework without scale effects.
-I also find strong support for technological spillovers from aggregate research intensity to industry-level innovation success.
+Thus, I reject the null hypothesis that growth is not induced by R&D in favour of the Schumpeterian endogenous growth framework without scale effects.
+I also find strong support for technological spillovers from aggregate research intensity to industry-level innovation success. © Canadian Economics Association.